briansimiyuj/doctor-appointment-app/README.md

         f.
 Create useEditFormInput hook to handle all input change functions
           i.
 Check if the input value is the same as the current value and return

+        g.
+Create a submit button to submit the form
+          i.
+Make the button disabled if the user data is the same as the current data